liyi5895/collaborative-editor/memory-bank/progress.md

 2. **API Key Management**: OpenRouter API key needs to be manually configured in the .env file
 3. **No Real-time Updates**: Changes made by one user are not immediately visible to others
 4. **No Authentication**: There is no user authentication or authorization system
-5. **Limited Error Handling**: Error handling is minimal and could be improved
+5. **Limited Error Handling**: Error handling has been improved but could be further enhanced
 6. **Performance Concerns**: Large documents may cause performance issues
 7. **No Offline Support**: The application requires a constant connection to the backend
 8. **LLM Rate Limits**: Potential rate limiting issues with the OpenRouter API
+9. **Markdown Formatting**: Some LLM responses may contain markdown formatting that needs to be parsed

 ## Evolution of Project Decisions